Ku Klux Klan: Resistance and decline

 D. C. Stephenson, Grand Dragon of the Indiana Klan.
 His conviction in 1925 for the murder of Madge Oberholtzer, a white schoolteacher, led to the decline of the Indiana Klan.

+Many groups and leaders, including prominent Protestant ministers such as Reinhold Niebuhr, the Jewish Anti-Defamation League of B'nai B'rith (now the Anti-Defamation League (ADL), the National Association for the Advancement of Colored People (NAACP), and local civic organizations, spoke out and organized against the Klan, gaining national attention.
+After its peak in 1925, Klan membership in most areas began to decline rapidly, in part because of these campaigns, as well as ineffective leadership and the exposure of abuses by the national organization.

-Many groups and leaders, including prominent Protestant ministers such as Reinhold Niebuhr in Detroit, spoke out against the Klan, gaining national attention.
-The Jewish Anti-Defamation League of B'nai B'rith was formed in the early 20th century in response to attacks on Jewish Americans, including the lynching of Leo Frank in Atlanta, and to the Klan's campaign to prohibit private schools (which was chiefly aimed at Catholic parochial schools).
-Opposing groups worked to penetrate the Klan's secrecy.
-After one civic group in Indiana began to publish Klan membership lists, there was a rapid decline in the number of Klan members.
-The National Association for the Advancement of Colored People (NAACP) launched public education campaigns in order to inform people about Klan activities and lobbied in Congress against Klan abuses.
-After its peak in 1925, Klan membership in most areas began to decline rapidly.
-Specific events contributed to the Klan's decline as well.
-In Indiana, the scandal surrounding the 1925 murder trial of Grand Dragon D. C. Stephenson destroyed the image of the KKK as upholders of law and order.
-By 1926 the Klan was "crippled and discredited".
-D. C. Stephenson was the grand dragon of Indiana and 22 northern states.
-In 1923 he had led the states under his control in order to break away from the national KKK organization.
-At his 1925 trial, he was convicted of second-degree murder for his part in the rape, and subsequent death, of Madge Oberholtzer.
-After Stephenson's conviction, the Klan declined dramatically in Indiana.
+The Jewish Anti-Defamation League of B'nai B'rith, founded in the early 20th century in response to attacks on Jewish Americans—including the lynching of Leo Frank in Atlanta—opposed the Klan's campaign to prohibit private schools, a measure aimed chiefly at Catholic parochial institutions.
+Other organizations worked to expose the Klan's secrecy; in Indiana, the publication of membership lists by a civic group contributed to a rapid decline in local enrollment.
+The NAACP conducted public education campaigns about Klan activities and lobbied Congress against Klan abuses.

-The historian Leonard Moore says that a failure in leadership caused the Klan's collapse:
+Beyond external organizations attacking them, internal struggles suffocated the Klan.
+As an example, in Indiana, the scandal surrounding the 1925 murder trial of Grand Dragon D.C.
+Stephenson shattered the Klan's image as an upholder of law and order; by 1926, the group became "crippled and discredited".
+Stephenson, who had led Indiana and 22 northern states and had broken with the national Klan in 1923, was convicted of second-degree murder for his role in the rape and subsequent death of his former aide, Madge Oberholtzer.
+His conviction precipitated a dramatic collapse of the Klan in Indiana.

-Stephenson and the other salesmen and office seekers who maneuvered for control of Indiana's Invisible Empire lacked both the ability and the desire to use the political system to carry out the Klan's stated goals.
-They were uninterested in, or perhaps even unaware of, grass roots concerns within the movement.
-For them, the Klan had been nothing more than a means for gaining wealth and power.
-These marginal men had risen to the top of the hooded order because, until it became a political force, the Klan had never required strong, dedicated leadership.
-More established and experienced politicians who endorsed the Klan, or who pursued some of the interests of their Klan constituents, also accomplished little.
-Factionalism created one barrier, but many politicians had supported the Klan simply out of expedience.
-When charges of crime and corruption began to taint the movement, those concerned about their political futures had even less reason to work on the Klan's behalf.
+Historian Leonard Moore attributes the Klan's collapse to failures in leadership; Stephenson and the other salesmen "lacked both the ability and the desire to use the political system" for goals of the Klan, arguing that the Klan for them was "nothing more than a means for gaining wealth and power".
+Due to internal corruption and crimes tainting the movement, those concerned with their political goals and futures "had even less reason to work on the Klan's behalf" and it also "never required strong, dedicated leadership" until it "became a political force".